Stability conditions on irreducible projective curves

-The quasi-abelian category $\schp(\phi)$ for a locally finite pre-stability condition $(\schp,Z)$ is of finite length as well so that every object in $\schp(\phi)$ has a finite Jordan--Hölder filtration into stable factors (which are precisely the simple objects by definition) of the same phase.
+The quasi-abelian category $\schp(\phi)$ associated with a locally finite pre-stability condition $\sigma=(\schp,Z)$ is of finite length as well so that every object in $\schp(\phi)$ has a finite Jordan--Hölder filtration into stable factors (which are precisely the simple objects by definition) of the same phase.